mrsawari1988/printy/README.md

 # Printy

 Printy is an app for printing PDF files in the order and number that the user sets :
+--while adding a PDF file the user can choose the desired printer and set the number of copies

-it's developed with recat and electronjs
+it was developed with recatjs and electronjs

 ## features :